u-sb/nginx-docs/docs/guide.md

 NGINX is a trademark of F5 NETWORKS, INC.

-We are not affiliated with NGINX Inc. and/or F5 NETWORKS, INC.
+This project simply distributes Nginx binaries packages and is not sponsored by or affiliated with Nginx official or F5, Inc.